Texas Right to Life gets barrage of disturbing threats and messages after abortion law's passage

 Other voicemail messages insulted the Christian faith (Texas Right to Life is a Christian organization, although Schwartz noted that many non-Christians also oppose abortion for scientific and moral reasons).

 "Guess what, sweetie, the Lord isn't going to f**king save you because there isn't one.
-Because Jesus wasn't White, the apostles weren't White, the Bible has been rewritten so many f**king times… Jesus is a figment of your f**king imagination," one caller yelled.
-"Don't push your f**king bullsh** religion on us, on the rest of us. … You're a f**king cult."
+Because Jesus wasn't White, the apostles weren't White, the Bible has been rewritten so many f---ing times… Jesus is a figment of your f---ing imagination," one caller yelled.
+"Don't push your f---ing bullsh** religion on us, on the rest of us. … You're a f---ing cult."

 MEDIA FEAR THE WORST AFTER TEXAS ABORTION BAN: ‘WHO IS GONNA INVADE TEXAS TO LIBERATE WOMEN AND GIRLS’